Yayaka/Amorphos/specification/connection.md

 # Connection

 Each host must establish a *connection* first to communicate between two different hosts and transmit packets under the connection.
-YMP doesn't specify the details of how to do that and each connection protocols do.
+Amorphos doesn't specify the details of how to do that and each connection protocols do.

 ## Creating a connection